+I`m on my way to walk part of Iseji Route of Kumano Kodo.
 I reach for my camera bag a little hesitantly.
 Mt.
 Fuji is fully visible on this overcast winter day in Honshu.
 It feels strange that I still get excited every single time that I get a look at the perfectly picturesque peak of Mt.
 Fuji.
 After all, I have traveled to Japan five times before and I now live here, in Tokyo where you can get clear views of Fuji on most winter days.
 The uncool excitement that I still feel about Fuji (being the only one reaching for their camera/mobile phone in Nozomi, which is the fastest Shinkansen not covered by the Japan Rail Pass, thus mostly used by residents not eligible for the JR Pass) is a good sign for the week ahead.
 I am bound for Mie Prefecture to cover the part of Iseji Route of Kumano Kodo for my first week long solo trip after I moved to Japan nearly a year ago.
 I am excited but also a little nervous worrying what if the magic is lost and I no longer feel as moved by the things I see in Japan now that I call it home.
 The whole trip turns out to be the antithesis of my fear.

 Iseji Route and Kumano Kodo are integral parts of Sacred Sites and Pilgrimage Routes located in Kii Mountain Range – a region which was added to the list of Unesco World Cultural Heritage Sites in 2004.
 It is the part of the region including Yoshino.
 Omine, Kumano Sanzan and Koyasan, which are all connected not only to each other but also to the ancient capitals of Japan, Nara and Kyoto via pilgrimage routes.
 The region is particularly important as it reflects a great harmony and fusion between the native religion of Japan – Shinto and Buddhism acquired from China and Korea.
 This harmony between the different religions is among the primary the reasons leading to the inclusion of the region in UNESCO World Heritage list.
 UNESCO describes the region as a cultural landscape – meaning “cultural values created jointly by humans and nature” and I get the chills whenever I come across this definition.